garciagenrique/template_escape/.zenodoci/README_zenodoci.md

 ## Continuous Deployment to Zenodo

+Library to manage an upload to Zenodo through its REST API.

 The source code contained in this folder is based on the [ZenodoCI](https://gitlab.in2p3.fr/escape2020/wp3/zenodoci) project.
 The library was developed specifically to perform a deploy stage (to the Zenodo repository) in a GitLab CI pipeline that **could be implemented in any external project**.